pete-mba5/pete-mba5.github.io/_posts/2023-08-04-picture-of-the-day.markdown

 categories: jekyll update
 ---

-Very productive day, I am liking a lot reading Tintin again.
+Very productive day.
+I am enjoying a lot reading again the Adventures of Tintin again.

 I spent the afternoon in the kitchen batch cooking desserts for the whole week.
 My target is to empty the fridge and clean it up.
 I will be able to do it by Wednesday next week.